-- ball crossing the line between 1st cyan and magenta --- 0 point - ball crossing the line between 2nd cyan and magenta--- 2 points - ball crossing the line opposite site ---4 points - ball crossing the line between 3rd cyan and magenta --- 6 points - ball crossing the line between 1st cyan and magenta --- 8 points - goal ---10 points
+- Ball crossing the line between 1st cyan and magenta 0 point - Ball crossing the line between 2nd cyan and magenta 2 points - Ball crossing the line opposite site 4 points - Ball crossing the line between 3rd cyan and magenta 6 points - Ball crossing the line between 1st cyan and magenta 8 points - Goal 10 points

-19.3 Part C: Passing
+19.3 Part C (KidSize): Passing

-A KidSize field is marked with two additional white lines, which are parallel to the middle line and tangential to the center circle, as shown in Fig. 5.
+The field is marked with two additional white lines, which are parallel to the middle line and tangential to the center circle, as shown in Fig. 7.
 The ball is placed at a penalty kick mark.
 One robot is placed inside each goal area.

-Figure 5: Passing challenge with example trajectory.
+Figure 7: Passing challenge with example trajectory (not to scale).